Sieboldianus/lbsntransform/docs/install-docker.md

 using our Dockerimage may be an option.

 !!! note
     The Docker Image is in an early stage.
-Input data is only poissible through URL, from another database, or through local bind mounting data (e.g. CSVs) into the container.
+Providing input data is only possible through URL, from another database, or through local bind mounting data (e.g. CSVs) into the container (see note at end).

 You can use the latest Dockerimage to directly run lbsntransform in a container: